-When coverage ends under the plan, you and your dependents can convert your coverages to individual life policies, without evidence of insurability.
-The maximum amounts that you can convert are the amounts you and your dependents are insured for under the plan.
+When coverage ends under the plan, you can convert your coverage to an individual life policy, without evidence of insurability.
+The maximum amount that you can convert is the amount you are insured for under the plan.
 You may convert a lower amount of life insurance.

-You and your dependents must apply for individual life insurance under this life conversion privilege and pay the first premium within 31 days after the date:
+You must apply for individual life insurance under this life conversion privilege and pay the first premium within 31 days after the date:

-- your employment terminates; or - you or your dependents no longer are eligible to participate in the coverage of the plan.
+- your employment terminates; or - you no longer are eligible to participate in the coverage of the plan.